Conspiracy theories describe the fraudulent reality of the January 6 riot - ExBulletin

 Conspiracy theories have long lurked in the background of American history, said Dustin Carnahan, a professor at Michigan State University who studies political disinformation.
 But they can become dangerous when they make people distrust democracy or condone or embrace violence.

 If they no longer operated on the same fact basis, then it would be much more difficult to have conversations as a country, Carnahan said.
-This will fuel more divisions in our country, and I think this is ultimately the legacy of disinformation that we are seeing right now. “
+This will fuel more divisions in our country, and I think that’s ultimately the legacy of disinformation that we are seeing right now.

 A review of some of the main lies about the Capitol Riot and the people who spread them: